gkipkirui1/DSC_PT08P2_Phase_2_Project_Grp_1_Final/README.md

 # Project Overview

-This project will use exploratory data analysis to generate insights for the business stakeholder.
+This project will analyze film trends, including popular genres and budget strategies, to provide actionable insights for studio leadership.
+The ultimate goal is to guide strategic decisions and ensure effective resource allocation, positioning the studio for competitive success in the market.

 # Business Problem